 Our bedrooms are more often than not our safe havens.
-And when we’re absolutely exhausted, there is nothing more satisfying than to crash into our plush beds and have our heads nestled deep into our pillows.
+And when we’re absolutely exhausted, there is nothing more satisfying than to crash into our plush beds and have our heads nestled deep into our pillows, where we’re able to achieve deep sleep for rejuvenation and healing.
 Our choice of bedding would definitely say a thing or two about us and a duvet cover is one cool way to make your bed as interesting as you are as you switch through patterns and color combinations.
 How can it be so easy to change up the look of a bedroom?
 Read on to find out what duvet covers are.

 Most of us have a stock of the basics such as fitted sheets, flat sheets, and pillowcases, while those of us who appreciate an extra layer of softness might have a few mattress toppers to snuggle into.
 Some prefer duvets to comforters and enjoy switching from one duvet cover to another.
 So as not to leave you utterly confused, a duvet insert goes into a duvet cover like a pillow is pushed into a pillowcase.

 Duvet covers have grown in popularity as a practical option especially for the fickle.
 It is relatively cheaper and unlike a comforter, you are not tied down to one design.
 It is generally safe to throw in your washing machine too, which could save you from a bloated dry cleaning bill.